 The workflow file defines which resources to deploy, in what order, and with which dependencies.
 For example, a simple steps.yaml might provision a network, deploy an AKS cluster, and then configure monitoring.

 For more complex scenarios, the workflow supports advanced controls like retries, error handling, and output management.
-Instead of just "deploy an AKS cluster," a workflow specifies how it should be deployed, which files to use, and what to do if a step fails.
+Instead of just "deploy an AKS cluster," a workflow specifies how it should be deployed, which files to use, and what to do if it fails.
 Attributes like dependsOn ensure proper sequencing, while error handling enables self-healing with configurable retries.

-Workflow Loader provides three core capabilities:
+Under the hood, the Execution Planner provides three core capabilities:

 • load_workflow() – Reads and validates the workflow YAML file.